d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

             1. "disposition": **REQUIRED**

-                Must contain the result of applying the DMARC policy
+                The result of applying the DMARC policy

             2. "dkim": **REQUIRED**, and
             3. "spf": **REQUIRED**